Listen to the article:

 Bonus tip: Calls-to-action (CTAs) work on infographics.
 Add your brand's logo, tagline, etc. in the footer for an additional promotional boost.

 Similar to, “How to Create Your Own Geofilter for Snapchat,” email marketing is a topic people are interested in all over the country.
 Therefore, we chose to expand our targeting reach and go for the whole U.S. Next, we selected relevant keywords and interests related to email marketing and marketing in general.
 By doing so, our Promoted Pin was a great accomplishment.

 Pinterest Advertising | Social Media: Evolving Fashion One Post at a Time

 There is no doubt Pinterest is a hotspot for people searching for topics such as fashion, recipes, interior design and more.
 When it came time to create an image for our blog, “Evolving Fashion One Post at a Time,” we knew it had to be an infographic, and the colors were going to need to “pop.”
-This particular design not only incorporated well-recognized fashion brands but included lines that gradually sloped down to draw readers eyes along.
+This particular design not only incorporated well-recognized fashion brands but included lines that gradually sloped down to draw readers eyes along the infographic, a diagonal website design trick the web designers at our Iowa agency often use to boost website metrics.
 The design also has a clean look and, for extra brand recognition, we added the Blue Compass logo in the footer.

 For this particular Promoted Pin, the interest and keyword targeting were necessary for success.
 We took the approach of including those interested in fashion and those interested in social media to bring it full circle.
 As we did with the previous pins discussed, we targeted to the U.S. as a whole for this Promoted Pin.
 Overall, our Pinterest Promoted Pin went above and beyond our expectations.